- Type of MS Medications

-- If your prescription medication isn’t on this list, remember to look on MedicineNet.com drug information or discuss with your healthcare provider and pharmacist.
+- If your prescription medication isn’t on this list, remember to look on MedicineNet.com drug information or discuss it with your healthcare provider and pharmacist.

-- It is important to discuss all the drugs you take with your doctor and understand their effects, possible side effects and interaction with each other.
+- It is important to discuss all the drugs you take with your doctor and understand their effects, possible side effects, and interaction with each other.

 - Never stop taking your medication and never change your dose or frequency without consulting with your doctor.

 What Is Multiple Sclerosis?
 MS Symptoms, Causes, Diagnosis